Adorable Cat Who Likes To Sleep In The Strangest Places Inspired His Owner To Start The "Find The Cat" Game

 The photo baffled thousands of Twitter users checking the scene for the cat.
 Can you find her?

-Norah is a whiz at cramming into tight places where she feels comfiest.
+Norah is a whiz at cramming into tight places where she feels the comfiest.
 "During the day, she sleeps in whatever spot she's in the groove of," Hinds said.
 "Lately, it's behind the television, which is one of her favorite summer locations.
-If we can't find her we'll say, 'Norah must be in her summer home.'"
+If we can't find her, we'll say, 'Norah must be in her summer home.'"

 No luck finding her?

 "We know 99 percent of her hiding spaces.
 Usually, I can find her right away.
 But sometimes she'll find a new spot," Hinds says.
-"When my daughter went to college, Norah took to climbing the ladder and sleeping in her bunk bed — that took me a couple of hours to figure out."
+"When my daughter went to college, Norah took to climbing the ladder and sleeping in her bunk bed, that took me a couple of hours to figure out."

 Can you find Norah?